JohnOrthoefer/Raven/docs/Configuration.md

 * `loss_warn = 20` or `loss_crit = 40` The percentage of loss packets to consider warning or critical.

 ### `checkwith = fping`
 This is the same as ping, with the exception of the program to run which is by default `program = /usr/bin/fping`.
-It does change
+It does change the regular expressions used to find the average rtt and % loss.

 ### `checkwith = nagios`
 This runs a nagios check.